erikrose/blessings/README.rst

   * Make ``is_a_tty`` a read-only property, like ``does_styling``.
 Writing to it never would have done anything constructive.
   * Add ``fullscreen()`` and ``hidden_cursor()`` to the auto-generated docs.
+  * Support terminal types, such as kermit and avatar, that use bytes 127-255 in their escape sequences. (jquast)

 1.5.1
   * Clean up fabfile, removing the redundant ``test`` command.